-Also, make sure your Taurus G2S holsters has a full sweat shield to ensure it’s fully protected.
+Also, make sure your Taurus G2S Kydex holsters have a full sweat shield to ensure they’re fully protected.

 The moving parts are all smooth, and nothing rubs or grinds.
 The frame is well made, and the slide travels over it without any grit or issue.
 The lockup is nice and tight an the gun appears to be very well made.

 The grip panels on the frame look nice and function even better than they look.